msdange/project_assignment_v0/README.md

     - chmod 600 ec2key.pem
 4. Run the ansible playbook using the below command
     - ansible-playbook -i inventory.ini ec2ansible.yml
+5. Open LB DNS URL in web browser to see your ansible playbook ouput.

 ### Part 3: Destroy the application after testing to save the cost